ericr6/iexec_bot/README.md

 ✔ Deployed new app at address 0xb6801d904a022c248f422132009ed430c79cbcd5
 ```

-3. Set up the work to submit: set the description of the work in iexec.json in the working directory.
+3. Set up the work to submit:

+set the description of the work in iexec.json in the working directory.

-Edit iexec.json
+Edit iexec.json to describe the dapp and arguments
 ```
 {
   "order": {